NickolasSol/nickolassol/README.md

 🌱 I’m currently studying web development and building practical projects

-🔭 I’m working on research about cinema and technology
+🔭 Researching the intersection of cinema and technology

 ⚡ Fun fact: I'm an actor, learning web development and cybersecurity